The Best Museums in and Around Charleston, SC

 Address: 340 Concord Street, Charleston, SC 29401

-Access to Fort Sumter is by boat, and tours depart from Liberty Square in downtown Charleston.
-Note: private boats are not allowed.
+Fort Sumter is only accessible by boat, and tours depart from Liberty Square in downtown Charleston.
+Private boats are not allowed access, so you’ll need to book a ticket to visit.
 The boat ride itself offers scenic views of Charleston Harbor and the surrounding area.
-Once at the fort, visitors can walk through the historic structure, see the remains of the original cannons, and imagine the intensity of the conflict that unfolded on these grounds.
+Once at the fort, visitors can walk through the historic structure and see the remains of the original cannons and historic weaponry.
+Imagine the intensity of the conflict that unfolded on these grounds.

 Start Your Home Search